This racing engine manufacturer was struggling with grid constraints blocking the installation of vital new equipment.

 Modelling and simulation can be utilised to create a digital twin of your site and its energy flows.
 This can be used to run comprehensive and accurate scenarios at grid and site level to design an appropriate solution to any grid constraint.
 It also allows the feasibility of the project to be demonstrated to your DNO.

-Digital twin modelling is being increasingly used by both academic institutes and major multinationals to assess complex systems, including energy infrastructure.
+Simulation and modelling is being increasingly used by both academic institutes and major multinationals to assess complex systems, including energy infrastructure.
 When there are grid constraints this technology can be used to assess your project and find a workable, cost-effective solution.

 The model and design created from this technology can be used alongside your DNO application to get the project approved for physical implementation.